Nathanilo/blog/README.md

 ## Overview

-Blogverse is a web app for managing blogs.
+BlogVerse is a web app for managing blogs.
 It was created for the Elevate Apps internship assessment.
 The blog has the following features:

 - The ability to create, edit, and delete blog posts.
 - The ability to view blog posts in a list or a grid.